 This term is rather less complex than what we previously discussed.
-A market, as we all know, is an actual or nominal place where buyers and sellers of goods, services, contracts, among others, meet for sale or exchange.
+A market, as we all know, is an actual or nominal place where buyers and sellers of goods, services, and contracts meet for sale or exchange.
 For example, a supermarket is a type of market (Pardon us for stating the obvious).
 In a supermarket, buyers and the seller (supermarket owner) meet to trade the seller’s goods for the buyers’ money.

 Note: Some of the elements used in the illustration were obtained from Freepik.com.